d3pendent/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/WorkflowExplained.rst

 .. image:: _assets/Regular-Workflow.png
    :width: 600px

-So this it what your usual coding workflow would look like.
+So this is what your usual coding workflow would look like.

 #.
 You clone or pull from a central Git repository and change some lines of code
 #.
 You push right back to that central repository